crossroads/ffcrm_mailchimp/README.md

 About
 =====

-ffcrm_mailchimp is designed to work with the popular open source CRM [Fat Free CRM][http://www.fatfreecrm.com].
+ffcrm_mailchimp is designed to work with the popular open source [Fat Free CRM](http://www.fatfreecrm.com).

 ffcrm_mailchimp is Charityware.
 You can use and copy it as much as you like, but you are encouraged to make a donation for those in need via the Crossroads Foundation (the organisation who built this plugin).
-See http://www.crossroads.org.hk/
+See [http://www.crossroads.org.hk/](http://www.crossroads.org.hk/)

 Installation